carpentries-incubator/high-dimensional-stats-r/_episodes/08-k-means.md

 > behind this algorithm
 > is that if the clusters we find are robust, we don't need to look at all of
 > the data every time.
 This is very helpful because it reduces the amount of
-> data that needs to be held in memory at once, but also because the
+> data that needs to be held in memory at once, but also because it minimises the
-> computational cost of.
+> computational cost.
 >
 > Similarly, approximate nearest neighbour methods like
 > [Annoy](https://pypi.org/project/annoy/) can be used to identify what the